aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.fileformats.jpeg/jpeglspresetcodingparameters/_index.md

 url: /python-net/aspose.imaging.fileformats.jpeg/jpeglspresetcodingparameters/
 ---

-Defines the JPEG-LS preset coding parameters as defined in ISO/IEC 14495-1, C.2.4.1.1.<br/>            JPEG-LS defines a default set of parameters, but custom parameters can be used.<br/>            When used these parameters are written into the encoded bit stream as they are needed for the decoding process.
+**Summary:** Defines the JPEG-LS preset coding parameters as defined in ISO/IEC 14495-1, C.2.4.1.1.<br/>            JPEG-LS defines a default set of parameters, but custom parameters can be used.<br/>            When used these parameters are written into the encoded bit stream as they are needed for the decoding process.

 **Module:** [aspose.imaging.fileformats.jpeg](/imaging/python-net/aspose.imaging.fileformats.jpeg/)